zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 Jack says to Alison, “I’ve had it.”
 When someone sa ys, “I’ve had it,” he means he no longer wants to continue in this situation.
-He i s frustrated or tired of something and will no longer continue doing what he has been doing.
+He is frustrated or tired of something and will no longer continue doing what he has been doing.
 Jack says, “I’ve had it.
 I’m going to start treating women like dirt.
 I’d ge t more dates.”
 “To treat women like dirt” (dirt) means to treat them very poorly a nd rudely, with very little respect.
 It’s an odd thing to say.
 How would treating women badly get you more women interested in you?
 Jack will explain in a minute.

 Alison asks him, “What brought this on?”
-The questi on “What brought this on?” is used when you are surprised by what another person has said or done, and you want to understand what caused him or her to do wha t he or she did.
+The questi on “What brought this on?” is used when you are surprised by what another person has said or done, and you want to understand what caused him or her to do wha the or she did.
 “What brought this on?” is usually used when someone does  something or says something that surprises us, something for which we  don’t understand the reason.

 Jack says, “I got dumped again by a woman who think s I’m too nice.”
 “To get dumped” (dumped) is to be told by your boyfriend or  girlfriend that the relationship you have is now over.
 “To get dumped” means the other person says, “You know what, I don’t want to go out with y ou anymore.
 I don’t want to be in a romantic relationship with you anymore.”
 Jack says he got dumped again by a woman who thinks he’s too nice.
 The woman, accord ing to Jack, says that she “wants to be with someone who’s more assertive and unpredictable.”